H.R. 4495: SBA Fraud Enforcement Extension Act

 Who is affected by H.R.
 4495?

-Consultants, intermediaries, or co-conspirators involved in allegedly false applications or misuse of funds could face a longer enforcement window.
+Advisers, agents, or co-conspirators tied to allegedly false applications or misused funds face the same extended enforcement window.

 Share this story